RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 Monthly carbon emissions reduction(MTCO2/mo) from tax with compensation = −13.71 ∗ 0.00889 = −0.121882

-From my understanding, this means that for the tax and compensation to be welfare increasing(in that society benefits, which is hopefully what the government wants):
+This means that for the tax and compensation to be welfare increasing(in that society benefits, which is hopefully what the government wants):

 $$\frac{loss.tax.revenue}{carbon.emissions.reduction} < social.cost.carbon $$

+This is the main welfare consideration since consumers are indifferent with com- pensation.

+The social cost of carbon is the net present value to society of future dam- ages caused by 1 additional ton of carbon being emitted(via climate change).
+It can also be reinterpreted as the benefit society would gain by emitting 1 metric ton less CO2.

+The main cost to consider is the loss of tax revenue by the government after imposing the tax.

+I can then get the formula that if welfare is positive, given consumers indifferent and government in deficit, then: loss tax revenue < (amount reduction CO2 emissions in metric tons)∗ (reduction in cost to society of 1 fewer metric ton CO2 being emitted)

+Therefore for the tax and compensation to be welfare enhancing, the social cost of carbon must be at or above:

+$$

 Appendix A: Python code for regression and interactive 3d plot